FCOO/modernizr-mediaquery/README.md

 This package contains of a JavaScript object `ModernizrMediaquery`, and a scss-file `_modernizr-mediaquery.scss` with classes to hide or show elements for different 'media-queries' screen dimensions, orientations (portrait/landscape), and print.

+`ModernizrMediaquery` will try to 'read' the breakpoints defined in css (see `_modernizr-mediaquery.scss` below) by creating a hidden html-elements and retrieve the info via a 'dummy' css-property.
+This will only work correctly if the css is fully loaded when `ModernizrMediaquery` is initialized.
+If the JavaScript and css files are loaded asynchronous the css may not be available when `ModernizrMediaquery` is initialized.
+Instead the breakpoints and other options must be given in `options` for `ModernizrMediaquery` (See below)

 [Modernizr] must be included.

 ## Installation